Events & Talks

 - April 5.
 Building Civic and Communication Capacity in Regions and States on Climate Change.
 Center for Climate and Energy Solutions, Washington, D.C.

 - March 28.
-Nature’s Prophet: Bill McKibben as Journalist, Public Intellectual, and Activist.
+Visions of a Sustainable Future: Journalists as Public Intellectuals in the Climate Debate.
 College of Communication, Boston University, MA.
+[Video]

 - Feb.
 8. Engaging the Public and Decision-Makers on Climate Change.
 The Climate Change Institute at the University of Maine, ME.